What is this ?

 Conclusion

-This Mexican red rice is a bit like the "daily bread" of Mexican families.
-It can be found everywhere: in taquizas (taco parties), school lunches, Sunday meals.
-Its simplicity is its strength and its sunny taste pleases everyone.
-Try it out: it will quickly become a classic in your kitchen!
+This Mexican red rice is practically a staple in Mexican families.
+You'll find it everywhere: at taquizas (taco parties), in school lunches, and at Sunday meals.
+Its simplicity is its strength, and its sunny flavor appeals to everyone.
+Try it: it will quickly become a classic in your kitchen!

-Ready to cook real Mexican red rice?
+Ready to cook authentic Mexican red rice?
 Here's the step-by-step recipe: